Losredith/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of detections in each frame of the video by a class called `Vehicle_Detect`.
 It recorded the last 15 frames detections positions and  add all the positions to heatmap.
 The threshold for the heatmap is set to 1 + len(det.prev_rects)//2.
+This idea comes from `https://github.com/jeremy-shannon/CarND-Vehicle-Detection` which have excellent performance.

 ### Here is one frame and corresponding heatmap: